-Vertex alpha is handled in the same way as vertex color.
-The only difference is that vertex alpha use grey scale.
+Vertex alpha is handled in the same way as vertex colour.
+The only difference is that vertex alpha use the grey scale.

-- 1. Create a mesh-object. - 2.
-Switch to Vertex Paint mode, If there are no vertex color layers this will create a new layer. you will need to add a second layer manually by clicking the + button in the vertex colors control panel located in the object data menu. - 3.
-In the brush menu on the left side of the screen, leave the color selector in the center and use the slider on the right side to change the level of shading with white being fully visible and black being fully transparent. - 4.
+- 1. Create a mesh-object. you will need to add a second layer manually by clicking the + button in the vertex colors control panel located in the object data menu. use the slider on the right side to change the level of shading with white being fully visible and black being fully transparent. - 2.
+Switch to Vertex Paint mode, If there are no vertex colour layers this will create a new layer. - 3.
+In the brush menu on the left side of the screen, leave the colour selector in the centre and - 4.
 Apply the shading to the vertices just as you would for Vertex Color